syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ## Fast line chart

 [`FastLineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FastLineSeries-class.html) is a line chart, but it loads faster than [`LineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/LineSeries-class.html).
 You can use this when there are large number of points to be loaded in a chart.
 To render a fast line chart, create an instance of [`FastLineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FastLineSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html).
-The following properties can be used to customize the appearance of fast line segment:
+The following properties are used to customize the appearance of fast line segment:

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the line.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the line.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) - changes the stroke width of the line.
+* [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) - Changes the stroke width of the line.

 {% highlight dart %}